lumberj/usps_intelligent_barcode/README.md

 ## CREDITS

-Thanks to Ryan Taylor for his original work, without which I would have been lost in the USPS specification.
+Thanks to Ryan Taylor Long for his original work, without which I would have been lost in the USPS specification.